-A “Hard Money” loan is asset-based, meaning the loan is considered primarily on the value of the hard asset (usually real estate) collateralizing it.
-This is in contrast to a traditional bank loan which relies more heavily on the borrower’s qualifications – their credit and income.
-Hard money loans fill a crucial niche in the real estate industry by allowing investors to secure the funds they need without all of the red-tape involved with a traditional mortgage.
+A “hard money loan” is asset-based, meaning the loan is considered primarily on the value of the hard asset (usually real estate) collateralizing it.
+Traditional bank loans rely more heavily on the borrower’s qualifications – their credit and income.

 - Little or no down payment required

 - Flexibility – the borrower usually works face to face with the lender